mehulagg/gitlab/doc/development/documentation/index.md

   [algorithm](https://gitlab.com/gitlab-org/gitlab-docs/-/blob/master/lib/helpers/reading_time.rb)
   to calculate the reading time based on the number of words.

-## Changing document location
+## Move or rename a document

+When you move or rename a document, you're effectively changing the location of that document.
-Changing a document's location requires specific steps to ensure that users can seamlessly access the new doc page, whether they are accessing content on a GitLab instance domain at `/help` or at <https://docs.gitlab.com>.
+The process requires specific steps to ensure that users can seamlessly access the new doc page, whether they are accessing content on a GitLab instance domain at `/help` or at <https://docs.gitlab.com>.
 Be sure to assign a technical writer if you have any questions during the process (such as